 Reading Picture Books about the Resurrection

-Even for older children, seeing the story unfold through pictures is a powerful way to introduce the concepts of Jesus’ divinity, his trial, his death, his burial and his resurrection.
+Even for older children, seeing the story unfold through pictures is a powerful way to introduce the concepts of Jesus’s divinity, His trial, His death, His burial and His resurrection.
 We have a small collection of excellent picture books to read during the two weeks leading up to Resurrection Sunday.

 Hands-On Visual Aids for the Resurrection of Jesus

 Besides Grapevine Studies, we have a few other visual aids we love to use with story-telling to share the story of the Gospel with our kids.
-One of our favorites is Benjamin’s Box – a small collection of treasures saved by a little boy who followed Jesus ministry from beginning to end.
+One of our favorites is Benjamin’s Box with Resurrection Eggs – a small collection of treasures saved by a little boy who followed Jesus’s ministry from beginning to end.
 My kids love this fictional story!
 Check out our huge list of excellent resources for teaching your kids the Resurrection of Jesus.

 Using the Power of Song and Art to tell God’s Story